derekmueller/irlib/doc/doc_installation.rst

 These steps will set up and manage your Python environment and dependencies for irlib.
 For more on the dependencies themselves, see below.

--  Install Anaconda or Miniconda python 3 64-bit
+1. Install Anaconda or Miniconda Python 3 64-bit
--  Open conda prompt **as an administrator** or with **write permissions** to the conda directory and create an environment specifically to use irlib (Run one of these options):
+2. Open conda prompt **as an administrator** or with **write permissions** to the conda directory and create an environment specifically to use irlib (Run one of these options):

+		Use the environment file in the repository (spyder-kernels=1.9 here will also go OUT OF DATE as the Spyder package evolves):

+		``conda create -n environment.yml``

+		This will be a bare-bones installation to run irlib:

 		``conda create -n irlib -c conda-forge python h5py scipy matplotlib cython geopandas``

--  This will be a bare-bones installation to run irlib

-``conda create -n irlib -c conda-forge python h5py scipy matplotlib cython geopandas sphinx vitables spyder-kernels``

--  As above but also installs vitables, an hdf viewer, sphinx and spyder-kernels to allow you to use spyder to run and debug the code (but only if you set the interpreter to the correct environment).
+		As above but also installs vitables, an hdf viewer, sphinx and spyder-kernels to allow you to use spyder to run and debug the code (but only if you set the interpreter to the correct environment).
 The trick with spyder is that the spyder-kernels version must be supported by your version of spyder.
 You may want to pin the spyder-kernels version (and/or your python version) like (This will go OUT OF DATE as spyder moves forward, the following works with spyder 4):

+		``conda create -n irlib -c conda-forge python h5py scipy matplotlib cython geopandas sphinx vitables spyder-kernels``

 		``conda create -n irlib -c conda-forge python=3.8 h5py scipy matplotlib cython geopandas vitables spyder-kernels=1.9``

--  Use the environment file in the repository (spyder-kernels=1.9 here will also go OUT OF DATE as the Spyder package evolves):

-``conda create -n environment.yml``

--  To run irlib you need to work out of a conda-aware console and type:
+3. To run irlib you need to work out of a conda-aware console and type, *this must be done before every session*:

 ``conda activate irlib``